louislhotte/Manim-animation/README.md

 ![Manim Animation Repository](Manim.png)
 ## Overview

-This project is dedicated to creating animations using Manim, a powerful mathematical animation engine.
-The main objective is to visually illustrate the Depth-First Search (DFS) algorithm through an engaging and educational video.
+This project is dedicated to creating animations using Manim, a mathematical engine.
+The main objective is to visually illustrate the Depth-First Search (DFS) algorithm, statistical concepts & machine learning.
 The animations are created in Python, leveraging Manim's extensive capabilities to produce high-quality visuals.

 ## Video Link
 - Manim Tutorial - 10 Objects Display [ENG]: [Manim Tutorial](https://youtu.be/ZsVbCt0uT0M)